acrool/acrool-react-locale/README.md

 ```

 ## Usage
-in your index.js add
+in your index.ts add
-`see the example/src/index.js`
+`see the example/src/index.ts`

 ```tsx
 import {LocaleProvider} from 'bear-locale';